 While Guzman was in jail, Esparragoza helped him maintain his business.
-And after Guzman escaped jail in 2001, Esparragoza became part of the leadership of the Sinaloa Cartel, which includes Zambada.
-He is still the central link in family ties between the groups, and is often appointed mediator in their conflicts.
-Esparragoza married Guzman’s sister-in-law, and is the godfather of Amado Carrillo Fuentes’ son and one of Ismael Zambada’s sons.
+After Guzman escaped jail in 2001, Esparragoza became part of the leadership of the Sinaloa Cartel, which includes Zambada.
+He was the central link in family ties between the groups, and was often appointed mediator in their conflicts.
+Esparragoza married Guzman’s sister-in-law, and was the godfather of Amado Carrillo Fuentes’ son and one of Ismael Zambada’s sons.
 One of his sons is married to the daughter of one of the Beltran Leyvas.

 Esparragoza reportedly died of a heart attack on June 7, 2014 while recovering from injuries sustained during a car accident.